saylordotorg/course_econ102/Unit08.md

+---
+layout: default
+title: "ECON102: Principles of Macroeconomics"
+course_description: "An exploration of the factors that impact the overall performance of economies.
+The course focuses on public policies helping and hindering the achievement of intended outcomes, such as reducing unemployment or increasing trade."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Economic Growth** <span id="8"></span>
 *What determines economic growth?
 Is it an increase in land use or capital?
 What role does productivity play in economic growth?
 What